Marvan-T/dotnet-rpg/Notes/Routing/Configuring Routing.md

 app.UseAuthorization();

-app.UseEndpoints(endpoints =>
-{
-    endpoints.MapControllers();
-});
+app.MapControllers();
 ```

-- The ideal approach is to use `app.UseRouting()` followed by authentication, authorization and then `app.UseEndpoints(endpoints => endpoints.MapControllers())`.
+- The ideal approach is to use app.UseRouting() followed by authentication, authorization and then app.MapControllers().
 This is the recommended order of middleware components for a web API that uses endpoint routing in ASP.NET Core 7.
 Endpoint routing is a feature that allows you to map requests to endpoints, which are units of executable code that handle requests.
 Endpoints can be defined using attributes or conventions, and can have metadata associated with them, such as authorization policies or CORS policies.

-- `app.MapControllers()` is a helper method that simplifies the configuration of attribute routing, but it does not provide the full functionality and flexibility of endpoint routing.
-It is a shortcut for `app.UseEndpoints(endpoints => endpoints.MapControllers())`, which means that it implicitly calls `app.UseEndpoints()` under the hood.
-However, it does not call `app.UseRouting()` explicitly, which means that it does not match the request to an endpoint based on the route template.
+- `app.MapControllers()` is a helper method introduced in ASP.NET 7 that simplifies the configuration of attribute routing and provides the full functionality and flexibility of endpoint routing.
+It is equivalent to calling `app.UseEndpoints(endpoints => endpoints.MapControllers())` and is the preferred way of registering routes in minimal API applications in ASP.NET 7.
+It implicitly calls `app.UseRouting()` under the hood, which means that it matches the request to an endpoint based on the route template.

 - The caveats of using `app.MapControllers()` without `app.UseRouting()` are: